f8n/fnd-protocol/README.md

 Note that our full test suite is not included here at this time.
 The tests are meant to demonstrate how to work with our contracts and a few of the core features.

+## Integrations

+Contracts from this repo are published to [`@f8n/fnd-protocol`](https://www.npmjs.com/package/@f8n/fnd-protocol).

+See our [examples repo](https://github.com/f8n/fnd-protocol-examples) to see how you can build on these contracts.

 ## Contract Documentation

 ### Marketplace